 Day 4 Sacred Valley–Machu Picchu

-This morning, visit the Inca Fortress of OLLANTAYTAMBO, followed by the opportunity to visit a HOME, meet some of the locals, and experience their way of life.
+This morning, visit the Inca Fortress of OLLANTAYTAMBO, followed by the opportunity to visit a HOME, meet some of the locals, and experience their traditional way of life.
 Next, board the Vistadome TRAIN for a short journey through the lush Urubamba Valley.
 Then, transfer to a motorcoach for the ascent to legendary MACHU PICCHU, the “Lost City of the Incas,” high above the steep valley overlaid with dense tropical jungle.
-Your Local Guide will bring you closer to the lives and mysteries still hidden in these amazing structures built by the pre-Columbian masters of this sacred land.
-Tonight, learn how to mix the perfect Pisco Sour, Peru’s national drink, before dinner at the hotel.
+Your Local Guide will bring you closer to the lives and mysteries still hidden in these amazing structures built by the Pre-Columbian masters of this sacred land.
+Tonight, learn how to mix the perfect Pisco Sour, Peru’s national drink, before an exquisite dinner at the hotel.

 Day 5 Machu Picchu–Cusco

 Your entrance to MACHU PICCHU is included for a second day.
 Enjoy the tranquility of the morning, with free time to wander the ruins at your own pace and experience the magic that is Machu Picchu.
 After lunch, return to the Sacred Valley by TRAIN and continue on to Cusco.

 Day 6 Cusco